dennycd/lucene.js/README.md

 ## Roadmap

 The project is still a work-in-progress undergoing development.
-If you think you can help, please drop me a notes or fork it !
+If you think you can help, please drop me a note or fork it !

 ## Author
 Denny C. Dai <dennycd@me.com> or visit <http://dennycd.me>